gs-akhan/react-native-select/README.md

 # React Native Dropdown
 Simple DropDown menu for React Native App!
+Your Select Tag for React Native.

 ## Introduction

-React Native Dropdown is simple, customizable and easy to use dropdown in React Native.
+React Native Select is simple, customizable and easy to use dropdown in React Native.
 Works with both Android and IOS.

 ## Installation
 ```
-npm i react-native-dropdown --save
+npm i react-native-select --save
 ```

 ## Usage